Nosto/nosto-prestashop/README.md

 * 2.5.0
     * Add possibility to override data for product and order models
     * Handle empty payment module in order
+    * Add database prefix to custom queries
+    * Loosen up the product and order validation
+    * Change coding standards & module structure to meet Prestashop validation rules
+    * Introduce packaging with phing (development only)

 * 2.4.4
     * Fix occasionally missing smarty